velmurugan-balasubramanian/codelabs-temp/content/interface-methods/interface-methods.md

 ## Show Modal

+A Modal can be invoked using the `showModal` Interface Method, a modal is usually used when the current app location doesn't have enough real estate to display the intended information.

-Unlike notification and confirmation dialog we need a html file to show as a modal, so let’s create an html file called modal.html inside the app folder.
+Unlike notification and confirmation dialog we need an html template file to show as a modal, so let’s create an html file called `modal.html` inside the app folder.

 once the file is created copy the following code into the newly created html file